All SUNY Oswego Employees are Subject to the Terms and Conditions of the New York State Public Officers Law (POL)

 - In no case may a full-time member of the university faculty or professional staff hold another full-time position.

-- No full-time or part-time member of the university faculty or professional staff may undertake other employment, which interferes with the performance of the professional obligation to the university.
+- No full-time member of the university faculty or professional staff may undertake other employment, that interferes with the performance of the professional obligation to the university.

-- So long as the professional obligation is met, university employees may undertake additional employment commitments if the time involved in such activities does not exceed one day per week or the equivalent.
+- So long as the professional obligation is met, university employees may undertake additional employment commitments if the time involved in such activities does not exceed one business day per week or the equivalent.
 These days may not be cumulative (i.e., faculty can only take a single day in any given week).

 Academic and professional employees may not engage in any combination of dual employment or consulting that will require more than a total of one day per week of their time.